FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 ## Landing Robot

-1. Ensure that the robot is fastened to the support stand.
+1. Ensure that the robot is fastened to the protective lift.
 2. Click **Initial** to make the robot to initial state.

 ![](static/1698744141867.png ":size=80%")

-3. Lower the robot with the lift of the support stand and ensure the robot's feet stably contact with the ground.
+3. Lower the robot with the lift of the protective lift and ensure the robot's feet stably contact with the ground.
 4. Click **Stand** in the remote controller.

 ![](static/1698744210172.png ":size=80%")